elo-enterprises/k8s-tools/README.md

 #### API: kubefwd

 The *`kubefwd.*`* targets describe a small interface for working with kubefwd.
 It aims to cleanly background / foreground `kubefwd` in an unobtrusive way, with clean setup/teardown and reasonable defaults for usage per-project.
 These targets use [the kubefwd container]( https://github.com/search?q=repo%3Aelo-enterprises%2Fk8s-tools+path%3Ak8s-tools.yml+content%3Ak8s%3Akubefwd&type=code), but are generally safe to run from the docker-host.
-Forwarding is not just for ports but for DNS as well.
-This takes effect everywhere, including the containers in k8s-tools.yml (via /etc/hosts bind-mount), as it does the docker-host.
+Forwarding is not just for ports but for DNS as well. **This takes effect everywhere, including the containers in k8s-tools.yml (via /etc/hosts bind-mount), as it does on the docker-host.**